MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/adyen-troubleshoot.md

 <td>This issue can occur when the POS is redeployed but the dllhost.config file hasn't been updated.</td>
 </tr>
 <td><strong>Fix</strong></td>
-<td>Follow the instructions in the <a href="#update-the-modern-pos-or-iis-hardware-station-configuration">Update the Modern POS or IIS Hardware Station configuration</a> section earlier in this topic.
+<td>Follow the instructions in <a href="adyen-connector-setup.md#update-the-modern-pos-or-iis-hardware-station-configuration">Update the Modern POS or IIS Hardware Station configuration</a>.
 Then end the dllhost.exe task on the <strong>Details</strong> tab in Task Manager, and reopen Modern POS.
 If you're using an IIS Hardware Station, reset IIS.</td>
 </tr>
 </tbody>
 </table>